benburrill/halt_is_defeat/README.rst

 halting.

-Another fun implementation detail is that because Sphinx has no other jump instructions, even ``if`` statements in Halt is Defeat must predict the future, and work by propagating future halts backwards through time.
+Another fun implementation detail is that because Sphinx has no other jump instructions, even ``if`` statements in Halt is Defeat are forced to predict the future, and work by propagating future halts backwards through time.
 We've been solving Sphinx's halting problem since Hello World!

 Computational astrology